andrew henderson menu

 Costa Rica, the cheapest place to live

-• Healthcare Costs: the Costa Rican healthcare system is one of the best in Latin America.
-The prices are also very low compared to North American and European countries.
+Healthcare Costs: the Costa Rican healthcare system is one of the best in Latin America.
+Healthcare there is affordable by Western standards.
 Most Costa Rican doctors speak English and are highly qualified and trained by reputable US or European institutes.

 Colombia